anna-schneider/Dad-or-Dud/README.md

 #### MVP
 - Source/use external API; render to screen
-- Create buttons for voting, and to return from the results (state 2), back to the home page (state 1)
+- Create buttons for voting, and to return from the results (view 2), back to the home page (view 1)
 - Increment counter of positive responses
-- Hide page elements in state 2; render results of user choices
+- Hide page elements in view 2; render results of user choices
 - CSS responsive breakpoint for 2 sizes

 #### PostMVP
-- Share button
-- Create database to store results
+- Create local results storage
 - CSS animation
 - Error handling